 You can send review emails via the common CRMs by including a link in it, which then in turn processes the review and saves it for example in a Google Sheet or Airtable, from where you can then again save good reviews as testimonial on your site.
 All automated of course ;)

 Another important point in your customer journey is customer support.
-In e-commerce, a live chat that is integrated directly on your site is particularly suitable for this.
-There, customers can ask questions and you can help them directly.
+In e-commerce, a live chat or AI-powered knowledge base integrated directly on your site is particularly suitable for this.
+There, customers can ask questions and self-serve themselves also you can help them directly.
 There are many great tools on the market, for example Userlike, Landbot.io or Intercom.
 If you have a small business, it makes sense to push new messages in your live chat directly to your messaging tool like Slack or Microsoft Teams via Zapier - so you can get all the messages right away and respond directly.

 If you need help setting up automations for your e-commerce store, feel free to contact us!